 If you had hemorrhoids before pregnancy, you're more likely to have them during pregnancy.
 They can also develop postpartum because of pushing during labor.

 Your body undergoes a lot of changes when you're expecting, and swelling veins can be one of them.
 Talk to other expectant moms during prenatal classes, share experiences or ask your instructor about natural remedies.

 These steps may help you avoid hemorrhoids during pregnancy:

 - Eat a high-fiber diet.
-Choose from fresh avocados, beans and other fruits and vegetables sold in Arizona.
+Choose from fresh avocados, beans, and other fruits and vegetables.

-- Don't delay going to the bathroom when you feel the urge to have a bowel movement.
+- Don't delay going to the bathroom when you feel the urge.
 Make sure you don't sit on the toilet longer than necessary because this puts pressure on your rectal area.

 - If you're already constipated, ask your healthcare provider about a fiber supplement or stool softener.